drand/website/docs/operator/deploy.md

 The setup process for a drand node consists of the following steps:

 1. Start the drand daemon on each node.
+2. Choose a beacon id for the new network.
-2. Generate the long-term key pair for each new network.
+3. Generate the long-term key pair for each new network.
-3. The leader starts the command as a coordinator & every participant connects to the coordinator to setup the network.
+4. The leader starts the command as a coordinator & every participant connects to the coordinator to setup the network.

 This document explains how to do the setup with the drand binary itself.
 If you want to install drand using Docker, follow the [Docker instructions instead](/operator/docker/).

+### Beacon ID

+Each drand network needs a **unique identifier** to run.
+The only constraint regarding possible values is it could not have been used before on another network.
+If you leave the id empty, the node will set it to `default`.

 ### Long-term key